How to understand what an index fund invests in

 It's important not to feel overwhelmed at this point: you will never know an index fund inside-out from its name alone.
 All we want to do here is give you a little more knowledge than you had before so that you can get a better feel of an index fund so you can rule out lots of funds that you won't be interested in without even needing to do any research.

-To make things a little more simple, you will also see names of specific countries appearing, like ‘UK Index’ or a ‘US index’.
+To make things a little more simple, you'll also see names of specific countries appearing, like 'UK Index' or a 'US index'.
 This means that the companies being tracked and invested into are just those listed in the UK or the US.

 You may also see Europe ex-UK or Asia ex-Japan.
 This means that these funds track companies all over Europe but not the UK, and companies all over Asia but not Japan.